carlosmscabral/demo-appint-veo3/README.md

 - Enable all required GCP APIs.
 - **Pause and prompt you to perform a one-time manual setup for Application Integration in the Cloud Console.** This is a critical step.
 - Create and configure a service account with the necessary IAM roles.
-- Create the Firestore database and Cloud Tasks queue if they don't exist.
+- Create the Firestore database, Cloud Tasks queue, and GCS bucket if they don't exist.
 - Substitute placeholder values in all Application Integration configuration files.
 - Deploy all Application Integration assets (`gemini-v2`, `veo3`, etc.).
 - Prompt you to optionally deploy the Python web application to Cloud Run.